Skip to content

 Main Hall

-The Chettiars took their climate into consideration in the design of their homes and the materials used as Chettinad is a hot and semi-arid region.
-The houses were built around an East/West central courtyard which brings shade, light, coolness and air to the entire home.
-The materials used for construction and the essential components of this luxury home are brick and lime plaster walls, terracotta tiled roofs, stone pillars, teak columns, and marble and stone floors.
+The Chettiars took their climate into consideration in the design and construction of their homes.
+Houses were built around an east/west oriented central courtyard to introduce both light and breezes while still providing shade and preserving the coolness of masonry walls throughout the entire residence.
+The essential structural materials and design components of the mansion are brick and lime plaster walls, terracotta tile roofs, stone pillars, teak columns, and marble and stone floors.

 Dinning Hall